Keirua/purger/README.md

 If you wannt to know how many urls still remain in the queue and have to be flushed, just run :

     ./console status

+## Unit tests

+Unit tests can be run using

+     ./vendor/bin/phpunit tests